-Comparing the whiffs of danger / risk starvation theory with other theories has required us to recode these other theories to trace their implicit risk implications.
-Detecting the benefits of risk and damage from risk starvation is likewise partly a matter of re-coding past studies for the implicit risks.
-Bear in mind also that risk starvation arises exclusively from deprivation of the sets of tiny varied frequent risks that constitute whiffs of danger.
-Sets of moderate or big risks or (boringly) repetitious sequences of the same risks, are risks sets that lie outside whiffs of danger, and thus have no bearing on whether or not the animal is suffering risk starvation.
+Comparing the whiffs of danger / risk starvation theory with other theories has required us to recode these other theories to trace their implicit risks.
+Detecting the benefits of particular sets of risks and damage from risk starvation is likewise partly a matter of re-coding past empirical studies for their implicit risks.
+Bear in mind also that risk starvation arises exclusively from deprivation of particular risk sets, namely the sets of tiny varied frequent risks that constitute whiffs of danger.
+Sets of moderate or big risks or (boringly) repetitious sequences of the same risks, are risk sets that lie outside whiffs of danger, and thus have no bearing on whether or not the animal is suffering risk starvation.